ramashanker/aws/certification/day13/Concept.md

     Trust policies define which principal entities (accounts, users, roles, and federated users) can assume the role.
     The IAM service supports only one type of resource-based policy called a role trust policy, which is attached to an IAM role.

+### Execution Role:
+    The primary role in account A that gives the lambda function permission to do its work

+### Assumed Role
+    A role in account B that the lambda function in account A assumes to gain access to cross-account resources.

 ### AWS Organizations Service Control Policies (SCP)
     Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization